 R0-SGN-03: The SAS assigns channels for PALs to use.
-[Ref-2, 96.11, 96.13, 96.25 & 96.59]
+[Ref-2, 96.11, 96.13 & 96.25]

 - a.
 The SAS shall authorize 10 MHz channels in the 3550-3650 MHz frequency band to PAL Holders following a spectrum request.
-Note: 10 MHz channels shall be contiguous spectrum unless the PAL licensee agrees to subdivide the spectrum [Ref-1, para 74] - b.
-The SAS shall not assign more than seven PALs in any given License Area at any given time. - c.
-The SAS must [shall] assign multiple channels held by the same Priority Access Licensee to contiguous channels in the same License Area, to the extent feasible, and to the extent indicated by the PAL holder and consistent with the other requirements of the SAS. - d.
+Note: 10 MHz channels shall be contiguous spectrum unless the PAL licensee agrees to subdivide the spectrum [Ref-2, para 74] - b.
+The SAS shall not assign more than seven PALs in any given License Area at any given time.

+- c.
+The SAS must [should] assign multiple channels held by the same Priority Access Licensee to contiguous channels in the same License Area, to the extent feasible, and to the extent indicated by the PAL holder and consistent with the other requirements of the SAS. - d.
 The SAS may temporarily reassign individual PALs to non-contiguous channels to the extent necessary to protect Incumbent Users or if necessary to perform its required functions under subpart F of Part 96 [2]. - e.
-Priority Access Licensees may request a particular channel or frequency range from the SAS but will not be guaranteed a particular assignment.
+Priority Access Licensees may request a particular channel or frequency range from the SAS but will not be guaranteed a particular assignment. - f.
+Contiguous Channels: An SAS must [shall] assign multiple channels held by the same Priority Access Licensee to contiguous channels in the same License Area, to the extent feasible.